shreejoysarkar/Customer-Churn-Analyzer/README.md

 ![Customer Churn Analyzer UI](static/images/project_ui.png)

-Here is the content for your README.md file, formatted to clearly present your project's file structure.

-Markdown

-# Customer Churn Analyzer

 ## Project Overview

 This project is a customer churn analyzer that uses machine learning to predict customer churn.
 The repository contains the source code, data, trained models, and a web-based user interface to interact with the model.